 - Read your publication contracts and understand your rights as an author

 - Deposit your papers in DigiNole, FSU’s research repository

 - Explore OA publication venues like the Public Library of Science

 - Use the OA Publishing Fund to pay article processing charges for eligible OA journals

 - Apply for an Alternative Textbook Grant to replace a commercial textbook with an open alternative

 - Contact us to schedule a presentation on OA publishing for your next departmental meeting, graduate seminar, or campus event

-For more information, see our research guide on Open Access, or contact Devin Soper, Scholarly Communications Librarian at FSU Libraries’ Office of Digital Research & Scholarship.
+For more information, see our research guides on Open Access Publishing and the Open Textbook Movement , or contact Devin Soper, Scholarly Communications Librarian at FSU Libraries’ Office of Digital Research & Scholarship.
 And don’t forget to follow the conversation on Twitter! #OAweekFSU